GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 ---
 title: Locally developing microservices with Google Container Engine
-description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in GKE
+description: Learn how to set up a dev environment that lets you code/test changes locally, while connecting to other services running in Google Container Engine.
 author: richarddli
 tags: microservices, Container Engine, telepresence, PHP, Redis
 date_published: 2017-04-05